Kronuz/Xapiand/docs/_posts/2018-03-22-xapiand-0-5-0-released.md

 categories: [release]
 ---

-After many months of hard work by {{ site.name }}'s contributors, we're excited to announce a new minor release of the project, v0.5.0, is *finally released!*.
+After many months of hard work by Xapiand's contributors, we're excited to announce a new minor release of the project, v0.5.0, is *finally released!*.

 ### Added